 The low-level jet wind profile is derived from LLLJP 10-minute SODAR measurements and is available with only the GP_LLJ spectral model.
 This profile type is unique because it generates both wind-speed and wind-direction profiles.
-All other wind-profile models use a constant wind direction.

 The low-level jet wind-speed profile is defined using Chebyshev polynomials, where z is the height above ground, $\overline{u}(z)$ is the mean wind speed at height z, $T_n(z)$ is the n^{th} order Chebyshev polynomial, and c_n is a Chebyshev coefficient.
-The Chebyshev coefficients are derived from LLLJP data and are a linear combination of the jet wind speed, $\overline{u}{ZJetMax}$, and input parameters $RICH_NO$ and UStar:
+The Chebyshev coefficients are derived from LLLJP data and are a linear combination of the jet wind speed, $u{ZJetMax}$, and input parameters RICH_NO and UStar: